-In Memphis’s Lorraine Motel, where Martin Luther King, Jr. was murdered, the National Civil Rights Museum honors his legacy by telling the story of the Civil Rights Movement and the economic and social inequalities that gave rise to it.
-The museum reopened in 2014 after a massive renovation.
-The new 14,500-square-foot permanent exhibition, which the NEH helped fund with a public programs grant, tells the story of resistance—beginning with resistance to slavery and continuing through the Montgomery bus boycott in the 1950s, the student sit-ins and the freedom riders of the 1960s, and the Black Power movement.
-Through a challenge grant, which has helped the museum raise an additional $2.25 million, the NEH supported the creation of an endowment for ongoing programming that promotes understanding of the Civil Rights Movement.
+In Memphis’s Lorraine Motel, where Martin Luther King, Jr. was murdered, the National Civil Rights Museum honors King’s legacy by telling the story of the Civil Rights Movement and the economic and social inequalities that gave rise to it.
+First opened in 1991, the museum underwent a massive, 18-month renovation, reopening in 2014.
+Supported with an NEH public programs grant, the new 14,500-square-foot permanent exhibition tells the story of resistance to slavery from 1619 and continues through the Montgomery bus boycott in the 1950s, the student sit-ins and the freedom riders of the 1960s, and the Black Power movement in the 1970s.
+Overall, the museum examines King’s legacy and that of the Civil Rights Movement, demonstrating how they continue to influence human rights issues across the world.

 View By Location